instil/zendesk-xamarin-bindings/README.md

 Objective Sharpie does not produce perfect binding definitions, some adjustments will almost always need to be made.
 Particularly around `[Protocol]` which seems to require a `[BaseType(typeof(NSObject))]` to work in generated code.

+Open the bindings project and check that the definitions are correct for your usage.
+Then build & run.
+The output will be produced within the projects `/bin` folder

-Once bindings are generated, locate the `ZendeskiOS.dll` file and the `ZendeskiOS.resources` folder and copy them to the project where there are to be used.
+Once bindings are generated, locate the `ZendeskiOS.dll` file and the `ZendeskiOS.resources` folder within `/bin` and copy them to the project where there are to be used.
 It's very important that the `.resources` folder lives in the same location as the `.dll` package.

 ### Use iOS Bindings